 “We're moving into a hybrid situation as certain things work really in the cloud, but in others we just don't have the time from a latency perspective so they have to be done locally.”

 Johnson says one of the biggest areas Vertiv placing its bets on is predictive analytics.

 “An increasing number of people are looking to build data centers while bringing the costs right down.
 In order for that to happen, you have to remove redundancy and bring reliability up - the only way you can do that is with predictive failure analysis,” says Johnson.

 “Having a full-time data stream from the equipment and taking analysis from a pool of our own data including analytics around how the equipment performs allows us to know 'if this piece of equipment is doing this, it's only a matter of time before it's going to fail' so using big data for us is extremely important.”

-Data centre energy consumption is an ongoing problem with many countries now concerned about providing enough power to actually run data centres – hence this is another area that Vertiv is investing in.
+Data Center energy consumption is an ongoing problem with many countries now concerned about providing enough power to actually run data centers – hence this is another area that Vertiv is investing in.

-Johnson says they are also working on advanced R&D into fuel cells, as they are a hot topic in data centre circles but just too expensive at the moment.
+Johnson says they are also working on advanced R&D into fuel cells, as they are a hot topic in data center circles but just too expensive at the moment.

 In terms of why Johnson is confident in the future of Vertiv, he is clear.